NirantK/nirantk.github.io/content/drafts/ml-hiring.md

     - Why?
 This is because it's cheaper (and often faster) to change ML modeling approach than to make changes in data engineering pipelines
 - Don't start by hiring an intern to implement papers or take things to production before you've done them
 - Don't expect data science to deliver or ship at the same "user value" pace as Product Engineering
     - Why?
-Data Science suffers from the twin problems of being new
+Data Science suffers from the twin problems of being new and experiment-driven
 - Don't assume that you've so much data, and since all of it is queryable, it's all usable
-- Hire ultra-specialists too early
+- Hire ultra-specialists e.g. post-docs and PhDs too early, barring products which requires invention and not application